Madam Speaker, I will be sharing my time with the member for Kenora.

 Although I come here from Sherwood Park—Fort Saskatchewan, I am conscious as I take my seat of the immortal words of Edmund Burke, who told the electors of Bristol:

 Parliament is not a congress of ambassadors from different and hostile interests...parliament is a deliberative assembly of one nation, with one interest, that of the whole; where, not local purposes, not local prejudices, ought to guide, but the general good, resulting from the general reason of the whole.
 You choose a member indeed; but when you have chosen him, he is not member of Bristol...he is a member of parliament.

 Therefore, as the deliberative assembly of one nation, we confront what I suspect will be the greatest challenge of the 43rd Parliament: the question of national unity.
 I see the question of national unity as broad in scope.
 Yes, it is a question of how we reconcile divisions between different regions of this country, but it is also about reconciliation of, and solidarity across, other divides.

 We must be a country where people of all faiths, of all cultures and of all linguistic backgrounds see themselves as belonging to one nation.
-We are a community of communities, where the particular attachments that unite particular communities are good and right, but also must be transcended in the creation of a greater national community of shared commitments, of intertwining histories and of unifying solidarity.
+We are a community of communities, where the particular attachments that unite particular communities are good and right, but must also be transcended in the creation of a greater national community of shared commitments, of intertwining histories and of unifying solidarity.

 I recently finished reading the beautiful novel Sybil, written by former British prime minister Benjamin Disraeli.
 I have never read a book before that so combines sublime romantic narrative with weighty, provocative political theory and would recommend it to all members.
 Since I know the member for Spadina—Fort York will ask, the book is also available with pictures.